yukilite/tp/docs/DeveloperGuide.md

 into the appointment list, it will call upon the Ui class’ showAppointmentAddSuccess() function to display the success of adding the appointmet into the appointment list.

+##### 2.2.3.1 ListPatientClass

-To display the list of patient, the ListPatientCommand class is called.
+To display the list of patients, the ListPatientCommand class is called.
 This class serves as a façade class of Main and Ui.

 This class is first created by the Parser class, where it is then returned to the Main class to have its execute function be called.
 When the Main class calls the execute function, ListPatientCommand will call upon the Ui’s showEntirePatientList() function to display the list of patients.

+##### 2.2.3.1 ListAppointmentClass

-To display the list of appointment, the ListAppointmentCommand class is called.
+To display the list of appointments, the ListAppointmentCommand class is called.
 This class serves as a façade class of Main and Ui.

 This class is first created by the Parser class, where it is then returned to the Main class to have its execute function be called.
 When the Main class calls the execute function, ListAppointmentCommand will call upon the Ui’s showEntireAppointmentList() function to display the list of appointments.